yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 ## The Remote Result Reducer

 When broadcasting remote invocations to all active cluster members, and the remote method returns a result, on the client side an array of all remote results needs to be processed.
-By default, the first result is returned, and it can be overriden using the `return-first-result` flag (which will then return the array of responses).
+By default, the first result is returned, and it can be overridden using the `return-first-result` flag (which will then return the array of responses).
 The executor remoting proxy allows for a pluggable remote result reducer that can reduce a collection of remoting results into a single one.
 Here is the defined interface:

 {% highlight java %}
 public interface RemoteResultReducer<T, Y> {